 The excellent method to prevent difficulties is to keep your cabbage healthy and maintain garden cleanliness.
 To prevent bugs from growing up in your soil, do not plant cabbage or other crops at the very same point every year.

 Some cabbage does not set heads or the heading is poor.
 Provide them with lots of capacity to expand to aid heading.

 The requirements for growing cabbage in a greenhouse

 Cabbage thrives in moist soil.
 Sow the seeds and water adequately until the plants germinate.
 While soggy water may cause splitting, apply 1.5 inches of water to ensure the plants produce leafy heads because a constant water level is more valuable than the quantity of water.

 Cabbage grows well in soils rich in potassium and nitrogen.
 The crop is sensitive to acidity; the optimal soil pH is 6.5 although it tolerates soils with higher pH as well.
-To make sure on your soil pH, get some soil tested.
+Test your soil to ensure that it is the proper pH level.
 You may also purchase a kit to do so.
-If you can't have your soil tested, you may combine nitrogen-rich supplements such as composted manure to the soil.
+If you can’t have your soil tested, you may combine nitrogen-rich supplements such as composted manure to the soil.

 Maintain a clear soil free of weeds by using an oscillating hoe.
 Hoeing to control weeds is helpful as it also stimulates the microbial growth in your soil which produces increased nutrients possible to your cabbages.

 Regularly apply brand-new, sterilized potting soil when planting cabbage in your greenhouse.
 This is a system that will guarantee a healthful, disease-free, and pest-free vegetables.